KassieZ/doris/docs/en/docs/install/source-install/compilation_with_ldb_toolchain.md

 This script will compile the third-party libraries first and then the Doris components (FE, BE) later.
 The compiled output will be in the `output/` directory.

-## Precompile the Third-Party Binaries
+## Precompile the Third-party Binaries

 The `build.sh` script will first compile the third-party dependencies.
 You can also directly download the precompiled three-party binaries: